yenngee/visualAnalyticsWebsite/content/post/2021-07-11-mc1-data-preperation/index.en.markdown

 # Introduction
 In this post, I will be running through the Data Preparation for completing [Vast Challenge MC1](https://vast-challenge.github.io/2021/MC1.html).
 The analysis done after preparing the data can be found [here](https://yenngee-dataviz.netlify.app/post/2021-07-16-mc1-findings/).

-The data preparation for the news articles will be done by 2 parts.
+The data preparation for the news articles will be done in different parts:

-1. Loading all text articles into 1 dataframe
+1. Loading all text articles into 1 dataframe then cleaning the data frame.
-2. Tokenizing the text and cleaning the text tokens.
+2. Loading Email headers and GAS tech employees
+3. Creating people_record tibble that summarizes the people and relationships in this scenario

 ## Import packages